GabriAsto/samsara-release/README.md

 ## Data
 The minimal data used to build the figures in the test cases of the paper above are provided within the repository in the `./data/` subfolder.
+The `./data/` subfolder is further divided in subfolders: `./data/analytic/`, `./data/sinewaves_lorentzians/`, `./data/GMM/`, `./data/convergence/`, each one explicative of the test case.
+In addition, `./data/sinewaves_lorentzians/` contains `./data/sinewaves_lorentzians/zeronoise/` and `./data/sinewaves_lorentzians/noisy/` for differentiating the data of the zeronoise run and the noisy run.
 We further provide Jupyter Notebooks to reproduce the figures.

 ## Contents

 In the subfolder `./notebooks/`, you can find all the notebooks used for the figures.
 In particular:
 - `./notebooks/Analytic.ipynb/` for the figure of the analytic test case on the paper above;
-- `./notebooks/SinusoidsAndBumps.ipynb/` for the figure of the mullti-species test case with overlapping sinusoidal and lorentzians signals on the paper above;
+- `./notebooks/SineWavesLorentzians.ipynb/` for the figure of the mullti-species test case with overlapping sinusoidal and lorentzians signals on the paper above;
 - `./notebooks/GMM.ipynb/` for the figure of the GMM test case on the paper above;
+- `./notebooks/convergence.ipynb/` for the figure of the PSRF test case on the paper above;

+In the subfolder `./plots/` is again structured as `./data/`, without the division from zeronoise and noisy runs in the sine waves overlapped to Lorentzians test case.